 We’ve updated the classic grilled romaine Caesar salad with charred brussels sprouts.
 It’s topped with a creamy homemade dressing, jammy soft boiled eggs and garlicky croutons.

-We love a great salad here at Vintage Kitty!
+We love great salad recipes here at Vintage Kitty!
 We’re big fans of this Italian Salad and this Asian Noodle Salad, but right now we’re loving this warm brussels sprouts salad!
 It’s a winter winner for sure!

 Caesar salad is one of those dishes most of us only eat in restaurants but it doesn’t have to be that way.
 A long time ago, I worked at an inn that served table side caesars and that’s when I realized how easy this salad was to make.
 There was a big wooden bowl, a spoon and a cart full of basic ingredients and once I got the hang of it, it took only a few minutes to make.